It Takes a (Virtual) Village. Notes from Our First AP Kids Show & Tell Event.

 For over 13 years, Acceleration Partners (AP) has been structured as a remote company culture.
 Yet, even though we’re all very well-adjusted to working from home, that certainly doesn’t mean that our team members are immune from the struggles of entertaining their children throughout their workdays.

-That’s why earlier this week, some of our team members and their kids joined together online for a virtual show and tell event where these AP kids got the chance to share their favorite toys, art pieces and awards to the team!
+That’s why earlier this week, some of our team members and their kids joined together online for a virtual show and tell event where these AP kids got the chance to share their favourite toys, art pieces and awards to the team!

 Thoughts from AP Parents